London attack on Muslim worshippers: What we know - Nigeria Today

 – Why are many residents angry? –

-Many local Muslim worshippers complained that police did not immediately treat it as a terrorist attack, saying they would have treated the incident differently if it had been an Islamist assault.
+Many local Muslim worshippers complained that police did not immediately treat the attack as a terrorist incident, saying the response would have been different if it had been an Islamist assault.

 Police issued an initial statement at 01:03 am (0003 GMT) saying a vehicle had collided with pedestrians.